Armada2508/Library/README.md

 Make sure source and target compatibility in build.gradle match that of the library, right now it's Java 17.
 Make sure GradleRIO version matches.

 Make sure you have all vender deps installed for the library to work and that they're all up to date.
-Currently just CTRE Phoenix.
+Currently just CTRE Phoenix. <br>
+**Important** I would run `./gradlew build` before continuing. <br>
 To pull updates from upstream. <br>
 `git submodule update --remote`